Chapada Mine Copper Stream

 Goiás State, Brazil

 Base Rate: 3.7% referenced to copper production from the Chapada mine reducing to 1.5% for remaining life of mine after 75 million pounds delivered

 Expansion Incentive Rate: Rate decreases to 2.65% in the event of a Chapada mine expansion

 Acquired through a 100% Altius owned Canadian subsidiary

 Payment guarantees at parent company and mine holding levels

 |Annual production capacity||21-22 mt|

-The Chapada mine is located in Goias state, Brazil and is a 21 to 22MTpa copper‐gold mine that began production in 2007.
-It is projected to produce 122‐125 million pounds of copper in 2016.
-Copper cash costs in 2016 are projected to be $1.32 per pound of copper on a co‐product basis.
-This places Chapada's costs in the lowest quartile of the current global copper cost curve.
+The Chapada mine is located in Goias state, Brazil and is a copper‐gold mine that began production in 2007.
+Copper production for 2018 was 129 million pounds of copper at cash costs of $1.74 per pound of copper on a co‐product basis.
+Guidance for 2019 is 120 million pounds expected to be produced.

 Lawrence Winter, P.Geo., Vice President Exploration, is the qualified person as defined by NI 43-101 guidelines responsible for the technical data presented herein.